Salt Spring Island: History

-The island became a refuge from racism for African Americans who had resided in California.
-They left California in 1858 after the state passed discriminatory legislation against blacks.
-Several of the families settled on this island including families of George Richardson and William Isaacs who occupied land behind the village of Shiya'hwt; others on Vancouver Island.
+The North side of the island was originally settled mostly by African Americans from California, while the South side was settled by Native Hawaiians known as 'Kanaka'.
+Other settlers included those from Portugal and the British Isles, including English, Irish, and Scots.

+Black settlers left California in 1858 after the state passed discriminatory legislation targeting African-Americans.
 Before the emigration, Mifflin Wistar Gibbs travelled with two other men up to the colony to interview Governor James Douglas about what kind of treatment they could expect there.
 The Governor was a Guyanese man of multi-ethnic birth, and assured them that people of African descent in Canada would be fairly treated and that the colony had abolished slavery more than 20 years before.
-Nevertheless the natives opposed the black settlers' presence.
+Throughout the 1800s, Vesuvius and Ganges were predominantly African-American communities.
+Racial tensions arose between August 1867 and December 1868, when three Black men were murdered in the community of Vesuvius Bay.
+The murderers were largely blamed on the local coastal Indigenous community.
+Many of the murders remained unsolved by authorities, leading to a hostile environment for Black residents whose population subsequently dwindled.
+Much of the youth moved away to Victoria, Vancouver, and on occasion to the United States.

 The island was the first of the Gulf Islands to be settled by non-First Nations people.
 According to 1988's A Victorian Missionary and Canadian Indian Policy, it was the first agricultural settlement established anywhere in the Colony of Vancouver Island that was not owned by the Hudson's Bay Company or its subsidiary the Pugets Sound Agricultural Company.